North American Deserts Map

 The park's scenic features include Lexington Arch, the Lehman Orchard and Aqueduct, Rhodes Cabin, Stella and Teresa Lakes, and Wheeler Peak Glacier.

-Part of the region is used for livestock grazing, although many areas lack enough vegetation to support this activity.
 This ecoregion has major producing natural gas and petroleum fields.
 The Wyoming Basin also has coal deposits, bentonite, clay, and uranium.
 Source: Omernik

 Fire, wind, grazing, and changes in precipitation and temperature are the major disturbances in the ecoregion.